KKOB (AM): Separation of KOB radio and KOB-TV

 Hubbard Broadcasting sold KOB AM and FM to Southwest Radio in 1986.
 At the time, FCC regulations stated that stations could not share call signs if they were not co-owned, so with Hubbard keeping the TV station as KOB-TV, Southwest had to find new call letters for the radio stations.
-In order to trade on the well-known KOB identity, a leading "K" was appended, becoming KKOB and KKOB-FM on October 28.
+To continue trading on the well-known KOB calls and their 64-year legacy in the state, a leading "K" was appended, becoming KKOB and KKOB-FM on October 28.
 Despite their separate ownership, KKOB still has a news partnership with KOB-TV.

 In 1994, KKOB AM and FM were sold to Citadel Broadcasting for $7.8 million.
 In 2011, Citadel was acquired by the station's current owner, Cumulus Media.
 Under Cumulus ownership, some shows syndicated by Premiere Networks were dropped, such as Coast-to-Coast AM and Sean Hannity, because Premiere is owned by Cumulus rival iHeartMedia.
 KKOB switched to mostly airing programs syndicated by Cumulus Media's Westwood One subsidiary, only retaining one Premiere Networks weekday show, Rush Limbaugh until his death in 2021.
 Dan Bongino took over the midday time slot previously held by Limbaugh on all Cumulus stations on May 24, 2021.

 On September 1, 2016, KKOB began simulcasting its programming over translator station K233CG (94.5 FM) in Sandia, which Cumulus purchased for $425,000.